jwharm/cairo-java-bindings/README.md

-# cairo-java-bindings
+# Cairo Java bindings
 Java language bindings for the [cairo](https://www.cairographics.org) graphics library using the JEP-434 Panama FFI.
 The bindings are based on **cairo 1.16** and work with **JDK 20** (with preview features enabled).

-I created these language bindings primarily as a companion to the GObject-based language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi).
+I created these language bindings primarily as a companion to the GObject-Introspection-based Java language bindings for Gtk and GStreamer generated with [Java-GI](https://github.com/jwharm/java-gi).
 The bindings depend on the `glib` module from Java-GI for a few common base classes and interfaces.

 ## Overview